- LAST REVIEWED: 24 July 2018

 Scholem (b.
 1897–d.
 1981) was the founder of the scholarly study of Jewish mysticism.
 The last chapter of his pathbreaking lectures on the Kabbalah deals with the doctrines of Hasidism.
 A classic text.

 Scholem, Gershom.
 Ha-Shlav ha-Aharon: Mehkere ha-Hasidut shel Gershom Scholem.
 Edited by David Assaf and Esther Liebes.
 Tel Aviv: Om Oved, 2008.

 The editors have gathered all of Scholem’s studies of Hasidism, which appeared in a variety of scholarly journals.
 An indispensable collection that supplements the foundational chapter in his Major Trends in Jewish Mysticism (see Scholem 1941).

 Weiss, Joseph.
 Studies in East European Jewish Mysticism and Hasidism.
-Edited by D. Goldstein.
+Edited by David Goldstein.
 London: Valentine Mitchell, 1997.

 A student of Gershom Scholem examines the social origins of Hasidism, questions of piety and prayer devekut, passivity, and the role of the zaddik.
 Weiss contrasts Bratslav Hasidism with Habad in order to contest the notion that Hasidism can be reduced to one essence.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.